Beyond Shannon Limits: Quantum Communications through Quantum Paths: Pauli channels

-Let us assume, without loss of generality, the message being a qubit $\ket{\varphi} \in H$ (where $H$ denotes the associated Hilbert space) with density matrix $\rho \eqdef \ket{\varphi}\bra{\varphi}$.
-Furthermore, we assume\footnote{This choice is not restrictive, since other types of depolarizing channels are unitarily equivalent to a combination of bit-flip and phase-flip channels \cite{SalEblChi-18}.
-Hence, the analysis in the following continues to hold and it can be generalized to any depolarizing channel by exploiting proper pre- and post-processing operations.} channel $\mathcal{D}: H \rightarrow H$ being the \textit{bit-flip channel} and channel $\mathcal{E}: H \rightarrow H$ being the \textit{phase-flip channel} as in \cite{SalEblChi-18,CalCac-19}, thus:
+In this subsection, we consider a particular subclass of class I, namely Pauli channels $\mathcal{P}$ that allow one to calculate their quantum capacity $\mathcal{Q}(\mathcal{P})$ explicitly.
+For the sake of simplicity, we take\footnote{This choice is not restrictive, since other types of depolarizing channels are unitarily equivalent to a combination of bit-flip and phase-flip channels \cite{SalEblChi-18}.
+Hence, the analysis in the following continues to hold and it can be generalized to any depolarizing channel by exploiting proper pre- and post-processing operations.} channel $\mathcal{D}$ being the \textit{bit-flip channel} and channel $\mathcal{E}$ being the \textit{phase-flip channel} as in \cite{SalEblChi-18,CalCac-19}, whose probability vectors are given by: